anjalib9605/E-Library-System/README.md

 Email Notifications for Borrow Requests.

 ### Author
-Created as a college assignment by me-> Anjali B. Feel free to fork, modify, and improve.
+Created as a college assignment by Anjali B. Feel free to fork, modify, and improve.